adamluckydo/ontology/4_Desire/Desire.md

 "When there is insight, we know that how and what we see are not simply givens, but are the colourable and malleable, magical, material of empty appearances.

 There is space here, and space for reverence and devotion.
 When we see the void -- the open and groundless nature of all things, the inseparability of appearances and emptiness -- we recognize anyway just how profound is our participation in this magic of appearances.
 Then whether fabrication, which is empty, is consciously intended in a certain direction or not, the heart bows to the fathomless wonder and beauty of it all.
 It can be touched by an inexhaustible amazement, touched again and again by blessedness and relief.
 In knowing fully the thorough voidness of this and that, of then and now, of there and here, this heart opens, over and over in joy, in awe and release.
 Free itself, it knows the essential freedom in everything."

+If you believe it, you can make it real.

+You can do it.

 ## Me